Psalm 40 - I have told the glad news

 You, O God, are what I proclaim.
 Your mercy, your power, your wonders-worked.
 I cannot forget, nor keep silent about, how you delivered me.
 For no reason other than your love.

 Yet this is not a "one and done" story.
 One of the interesting features of this psalm is the way in which it moves back and forth, between praise and thanks for the deliverance which has already been achieved, and also makes a plea for help in the present tense.
 My need for your help, O Lord, continues in real time.
 I am still poor and needy.
-And stil, the Lord "takes thought for me."
+And still, the Lord "takes thought for me."

 So let me sing that new song from my heart, again this day.

 Chris Hunkeler, Belting Out the Vocals, Reuben M. Koroma of the Refugee All Stars, August 10, 2012.
 Used under (CC BY 2.0).
-The Refugee All Stars is a band formed by were already accomplished musicians when war forced them from their homeland into the border camps of Guinea.
+The Refugee All Stars is a band formed by already accomplished musicians when war forced them from their homeland into the border camps of Guinea.
 Discovering one another and forging a musical family, they began entertaining other camp residents.
 Since their return to Sierra Leone after the civil war, they band has toured to raise awareness for humanitarian causes.

 * New Revised Standard Version Bible (NRSV), copyright © 1989 the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.